Robotics-Mechatronics-UMA/dataset_extract_sequence/README.md

     python extract_from_file.py -o output/ -f input/ -d imu -t single_file --start 1559735717.606276 --end 1559735717.720282

-In the case of `extract_file`, you have to create a .txt file to store the information about the extraction in the right format (see extraction_format.txt).
+In the case of `extract_file`, you have to create a .txt file to store the information about the extraction in the right format (see [Extraction format](https://github.com/davdmc/extract_sequence#extraction-format) or [extraction_format.txt](https://github.com/davdmc/extract_sequence/blob/master/extraction_format.txt)).
 There is an example in the file `test_sequence.txt`:

     python extract_file.py -f test_file.txt

+## Single extraction options

+- `-o/--output:` Output sequence name (i.e. relative path).

+- `-f/--folder:` Objective folder to extract from.

+- `-d/--device_list:` Spaced separated list with the aimed devices.

+- `-t/--data_formats:` Format to extract files from {single_file / multiple_files}.

+- `--start:` Start time for the sequence.

+- `--end:` End time for the sequence.

+- `-v/--verbose:` Optional parameter to print additional info for debug purposes.

 ## Extraction format